Philippines flag

 • Is Philippines safe to live in?

 People make Philippines work by choosing where they walk and live.
 Local advice and fresh neighborhood info matter.
+Safety in Philippines varies by district; research Manila and Quezon City blocks before signing a lease.

 Local signals for planning a move